May 11, 2026

 Create a List of Target PA Schools

 Before you apply to every PA school out there, you should consider your school priorities and create a list of target schools.
-You can think about many different factors, including location, size, program length, school culture, etc.
+Consider factors such as location, size, program length, and school culture.

 For additional application support for PA admissions, get professional help from counselors with over 15 years of experience to strengthen your strategy.